Nathan827x/ProjectSummaries/PoliticianStock.md

 ## Work In Progress

 -   Designing the relational tables for more versatile API requests
+    -   Implement proper relatonships and indexing for efficiency
--   Adding SQLAlchemy to the project to handle the relational db
+-   Adding SQLAlchemy and Pydantic to the project to handle the relational DB

 ### Moving from non-relation to relation DB